Learning the optimal scale for GWAS through hierarchical SNP aggregation: Method

 In the literature, in an unsupervised learning context, a number of models have been proposed for determining this optimal number of groups~\citep{tibshirani_estimating_2001, hartigan_clustering_1975, calinski_dendrite_1974, krzanowski_criterion_1988}.
 These methods are all based on the measure of within-group dispersion $W_{G}$ with $ G \in \left[1,\dots,P \right] $.
 Since GWAS consist in evaluating the likelihood of the disease from genetic markers, we propose using the phenotype $y$ as a way of determining the optimal number of clusters.

+We propose here a supervised validation set approach to find this optimum.
+Since this algorithm aims to identify phenotype-related SNPs clusters, it is necessary to split the dataset into two subsets to avoid an inflation of type I errors in the testing procedure.
+One subset, $[Y_{sub1}, \mathrm{X}_{sub1}]$, is used to choose the optimal cut and the second one, $[Y_{sub2}, \mathrm{X}_{sub2}]$, to perform the hypothesis testing in Step 4.

-We propose here a supervised validation set approach to find optimum.
-First we apply the constrained-HAC on a subset $\mathrm{X}^{train} \subset \mathrm{X}$, and for a given level of the hierarchy we apply the dimension reduction function defined above (Step 2) to each of the $G$ clusters.
-We then fit a ridge regression model using the training set $\mathrm{D}^{train}$ to estimate the coefficients.
+First we apply the constrained-HAC on a subset $\mathrm{X}^{train}_{sub1} \subset \mathrm{X}_{sub1}$, and for a given level of the hierarchy we apply the dimension reduction function defined above (Step 2) to each of the $G$ clusters to construct the matrix $\mathrm{D}^{train}_{sub1}$.
+We then fit a ridge regression model to estimate the coefficients of the predictors in $\mathrm{D}^{train}_{sub1}$.
 Ridge regression is a penalized model which shrinks the estimated coefficients towards zero and is known to have a good stability in comparison to other penalized-regression models such as lasso regression \citep{bousquet_stability_2002}.
 Moreover, a link can be established between the ridge regression model and the mixed linear model used in the estimation of the heritability in a high-dimensional setting \citep{bonnet_heritability_2014}.
-Once the coefficients are estimated, we predict the phenotypic values on the test set and calculate either the mean test set error when $y$ is quantitative or the Area Under the ROC curve (AUC-ROC) when $y$ is binary.
+Once the coefficients are estimated, we predict the phenotypic values on the test set using the matrix $\mathrm{D}^{test}_{sub1}$ and calculate either the mean test set error when the phenotype is quantitative or the Area Under the ROC curve (AUC-ROC) when it is binary.
 The procedure, summarized in Algorithm \ref{algo_cutlevel}, is then repeated for different levels in the hierarchy and the optimal cut level in the tree is defined as the level which maximizes the prediction accuracy criterion.